 The Benefits of Voice of Customer (VoC)

 Understanding why customers buy, what makes them loyal, and why they choose your organization over other companies is critical data.
-VoC gives you an inside look into the mind of your customers.
+VoC market research gives you an inside look into the mind of your customers.

 The last benefit is KPIs.
-Google Analytics and big data does a great job of explaining the "what" of the data.
-VoC is an excellent way to provide depth around the "why".
-It provides additional detail and context for your marketing campaigns.
-VoC can measure awareness, perceptions, etc.
+Google Analytics and big data do a great job of explaining the "what" of the data.

 Should Voice of Customer (VoC) Be Conducted In-House?